 Where Your Cat Actually Wants to Be Petted October 15 2018, 1 Comment

 Petting cats can be considered an art form.
-It's comforting, and studies have shown that petting a cat (or dog) actually releases oxytocin, a feel-good hormone, in humans.
-And while some people would consider themselves Professional Cat Petters, for others petting a cat can be tricky business.
+It's comforting, and studies have shown that petting a cat (or dog) actually releases the feel-good hormone oxytocin in humans.
+And while some people would consider themselves Professional Cat Petters, for newcomers to the cat parent world, petting a cat can be tricky business.

 It's a tale as old as time: human pets cat, cat doesn't like it, human gets swatted.
 It can be a bit frustrating when all you want to do is pet your cat but they don't seem all that into it.

 But it's important to understand that your cat isn't swatting at you out of spite or hatred.
 You're likely just petting it where it doesn't really like to be pet.
 Like when someone tickles you without your permission - it's not really all that fun!